Introduction: buying stocks for beginners

 However, after your brokerage account has been created, you can start investing in the stock market by depositing money into the online investment account, which you can later use to purchase stocks, ETFs, or other desired investment products.

-Three best stock trading platforms for beginners
+Best stock trading platforms and stock trading app for beginners

 Below you’ll discover a detailed list of the top three commission-free brokers that are highly credible and suited for beginners.
 These platforms are specifically oriented towards providing an easy and convenient way to invest and trade stocks.
 Furthermore, these brokers are easy to onboard even via your smartphones and are suitable beginner-friendly options.